bek817/TrusttoBlockchain/h2 Crown Jewels and Bad Guys.md

 ### Summary of Hutchins et al 2011:
 ### Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains

 Intelligence-driven computer network defense is a risk management strategy that addresses the threat component of risk, incorporating analysis of adversaries, their capabilities, objectives, doctrine and limitations.
-This is necessarily a continuous process, leveraging indicators to discover new activity with yet more indicators to leverage.
-It requires a new understanding of the intrusions themselves, not as singular events, but rather as phased progressions.
+It is a continuous process, leveraging indicators to discover new activity with yet more indicators to leverage.

 The fundamental element of intelligence in model is the indicator.
 Indicators can be subdivided into three types: atomic, computed and behavioral.